Homeless veterans in the United States: Charity

 In addition to government provided aid, private charities provide assistance to homeless veterans as well.
 These include providing some homeless veterans vehicles to live in, and building permanent housing for others.
 Advocating for the rights of homeless veterans through policy implementation and recommendations.
 Throughout the nation, multiple organizations and agencies host "Stand Down" events where homeless veterans are provided items and services; the first of these was held in San Diego, organized by Vietnam veterans, in 1988.

-Ending Veteran Homelessness
+Homes For Heroes is a US for-profit and non-profit company that provides partner-savings to Veterans buying a home, and offers monetary grants to Veterans, and other medical professionals and first-responders buying a home.

+Homes For Angels is a Texas program that provides discounted, affordable real estate services to Veterans and other first-responder service professions buying a home.